DhanvardiniRajendran25/CourtVisionAI/README.md

 ### Confidence scoring heuristic

 Confidence is **derived from grounding quality**, not asked of the model.
-This is intentional — model self-assessed confidence is unreliable and often overconfident:
+Model self-assessed confidence is unreliable and often overconfident:

 ```python
 def calculate_confidence(grounding_metadata) -> float: